 What is this Service?

-State Cloud Management Service (CMS) encompasses all aspects of Infrastructure as a Service "IaaS" including but not limited to: data center (cooling, power, security and operations), networking, processing power, storage (Tier 1, 2, 3), service delivery, capacity planning, performance management, provisioning, backup recovery, monitoring, logging and virus protection resources.
+State Private Cloud Services encompasses all aspects of Infrastructure as a Service "IaaS" including but not limited to: data center (cooling, power, security and operations), networking, processing power, storage (Tier 1, 2, 3), service delivery, capacity planning, performance management, provisioning, backup recovery, monitoring, logging and virus protection resources.
 These combined offerings delivered through Private or Public Cloud offerings allow for the broadest, most cost effective and transparent cloud model services required to meet today’s business needs in a sustainable fashion.
 These collective services provide hosting/management in predefined public and private Vermont Cloud Zones that meet business performance, security and cost objectives.

-CMS’s goal is to provide the most cost effective cloud resources available while at the same time setting a baseline for minimum cloud services for backup recovery, anti-virus and monitoring capabilities.
+The goal is to provide the most cost effective cloud resources available while at the same time setting a baseline for minimum cloud services for backup recovery, anti-virus and monitoring capabilities.

 What is Included?